ocp-cmdg/ingrid2python/pages/user_environment.md

 conda deactivate
 ```

-CONGRATULATIONS! - now you can shift-reload your jupyter browser page and your new kernel should be added to the list!
+CONGRATULATIONS! - your new kernel should be added to the list!

 ---